Sandblast Zero-Day Protection - Workshop (SBW)

 To get ahead, enterprises need a multi-faceted prevention strategy that combines proactive protection that eliminates threats before they reach users, and state-of-the-art CPU-level exploit detection to expose even the most highly camouflaged threats.

-COURSE GOAL: Provide an understanding of basic concepts and skills necessary to configure and implement Check Point SandBlast technology
+Provide an understanding of basic concepts and skills necessary to configure and implement Check Point SandBlast technology

 - Threat Anatomy

 - Deployment Scenarios

 - Discuss the current threat landscape and security challenges.